Uncommitted National Movement: National spread

 Uncommitted received 10.3% of the vote in Kansas; 11.7% in Missouri, winning three delegates from the St. Louis area; 11.6% in Connecticut; and 14.5% in Rhode Island, winning one delegate.

 "Listen to Wisconsin", a campaign supported by the national movement, garnered nearly 50,000 votes for "uninstructed", more than the margin Biden won the state by in 2020.
 The number of votes was double the number activists were trying to acquire.

 The "Listen to Maryland" campaign for Uncommitted received more than 56,000 votes, 9.72% of the vote.
 When initial results came in, a campaign organizer called for a ceasefire, an end to the war, and an arms embargo on Israel.

+The "Leave It Blank" campaign in New York urged voters to leave their ballots blank in protest of the war, as New York had no uncommitted option.
+11.5% of the vote (41,113 votes) were left blank, and the campaign performed best in socialist-leaning neighborhoods of New York City.

 Uncommitted received 17.9% of the vote in Kentucky and eight delegates, the most of any state in the country.
 These votes were believed to be mostly unrelated to Gaza as Uncommitted fared best in conservative areas, though some have linked it to young dissatisfaction and the war.

 The "Uncommitted NJ" campaign was founded early in 2024 after a meeting between members of three DSA chapters, inspired by the result in Michigan.
 The campaign was able to collect 3,500 signatures, at least 100 in each district, to comply with election laws.
 It also received advice from Michigan and Wisconsin Uncommitted activists.
 Uncommitted ultimately received 9% of the vote and one delegate.

 Some campaigns in southern states likely succeeded due to "Democrats in Name Only" (DINOs), registered Democrats that vote for Republicans.
 According to The New York Times, "unlike younger voters or Arab Americans, DINOs probably did not vote for Mr. Biden in 2020, nor are they likely to vote for him in November.
 Thus, their lack of support for him in the primaries has less significance for the general".

 By the end of the primaries, Uncommitted had received over 700,000 votes and 37 delegates nationwide.
 However, the state delegations for Kentucky, California, Minnesota, and Pennsylvania did not acknowledge dissenting delegates for Uncommitted or "Present".
 For example, Kentucky Governor Andy Beshear said, "We are proud to cast 56 votes for the next president of the United States, Kamala Harris!", while Kentucky had 59 delegates.
 By the start of the DNC, Uncommitted retained 30 delegates.